Updated on February 16, 2017

 Follica Gives a Peak at the Future

-For those that might not know, Follica is a company that is developing methods for growing hair through micro-wounding the scalp and then adding other compounds to the wounds to enhance hair growth.
-The Annual Report document mentions that Follica’s skin disruption method was tested previously in a clinical study with minoxidil added to the wounds and was found to grow 4x the amount of hair compared to just using minoxidil as a treatment alone.
+For those that may not be aware, Follica is a company that is developing methods for growing hair through micro-wounding the scalp and then adding compounds to the wounds to enhance hair growth.
+The Annual Report mentions that Follica’s skin disruption method was tested previously in a clinical study with minoxidil added to the wounds and was found to grow 4x the amount of hair compared to just using minoxidil as a treatment alone.

-Remember in this press release Follica stated it was developing an out-patient therapy coupled with an at-home system for growing hair.
-So, it sounds like they are working on a treatment where a patient receives a skin disruption treatment at a clinic with an additional special compound applied and then continues the treatment at home probably using a proprietary dermaroller and topical formula.
+Remember, in this press release Follica stated it was developing an out-patient therapy coupled with an at-home system for growing hair.
+So, it sounds like they are working on a therapy in which a patient receives a skin disruption treatment at a clinic with an additional special compound applied and then continues the treatment at home, probably using a proprietary dermaroller and topical formula.
 I’m hoping that Follica has got something a little better than just minoxidil, though.
 We’ll see.

 Samumed’s CEO Featured in Forbes

-A good candidate for most interesting man in the world, Dr. Osman Kibar CEO of Samumed, was recently featuted in a well written article for Forbes Magazine.
-The article highlights Kibar’s potential treatment for hair regrowth (SM04554), but does not provide new information about the treatments efficacy.
-The article does disclose a few new interesting tidbits about the technology.
-I was surprised to know that the same molecule for SM04554 may turn grey hair back to it’s original color.
-It’s also mentioned that the same molecule may be used in a small cosmetic dose to erase wrinkles on the skin.
+A good candidate for most interesting man in the world, Dr. Osman Kibar CEO of Samumed, was recently featured in a well written article for Forbes Magazine.
+The article highlights Kibar’s potential treatment for hair regrowth (SM04554), but does not provide new information about the treatment’s efficacy.
+The article does, however, disclose a few new interesting tidbits about the technology.
+I was surprised to know that the same molecule in SM04554 may turn gray hair back to its original color.
+The article also mentions that this same molecule may be used in a small cosmetic dose to erase wrinkles on the skin.

-I was also very surprised to find out that Samumed is valued at $12 billion.
+I was also very surprised to find out in the article that Samumed is valued at $12 billion.
 Kibar has a net worth of around $4 billion.
-Let’s hope that both of those valuations increase soon and Samumed can bring it’s wonder drug for hair to the market.
+Let’s hope that both of those valuations increase because of Samumed bringing its wonder hair drug to the market.